keyunluo/pkcrack/README.md

 The attack is a `known plaintext attack`, which means you have to know part of the encrypted data in order to break the cipher.

-The `original` file is [here](https://www.unix-ag.uni-kl.de/~conrad/krypto/pkcrack/pkcrack-1.2.2.tar.gz), and the Offical Website is https://www.unix-ag.uni-kl.de/~conrad/krypto/pkcrack.html.
+The `original` file is [here](https://www.unix-ag.uni-kl.de/~conrad/krypto/pkcrack/pkcrack-1.2.2.tar.gz), and the official website is https://www.unix-ag.uni-kl.de/~conrad/krypto/pkcrack.html.

 This repositoriy is reconstructed with the modern build tool  `CMAKE`.